atcheah/cs312-dungeon-crawler/README.md

-# cs312-dungeon-crawler
+# Dungeon Crawler

+Dungeon Crawler is a game where you explore a dungeon, alternating between fighting monsters and leveling up.
+The project was made using the Gloss API (https://hackage.haskell.org/package/gloss)

+## GAME OVERVIEW
+Players are allowed to choose their own stats (HP, DMG, Bleed, Life Steal, Priority), and then face against a default monster.
+The player fights the monster in a basic animation, and then either wins or loses.
-A game where you explore a dungeon and fight monsters.
-Players are represented by a health value and an attack value.
-Monsters are just players.
-The game consists of repeated fights between the player and a monster.
-The player can level up after each fight, and fights a new monster stronger than before.
+If they win, they progress to a level-up screen and choose a stat to increase.
+After leveling up, the player progresses and fights a new monster stronger than before.
-The game ends when the player loses a fight.
+If they lose, the game ends when the player loses a fight.

+## INSTALLATION GUIDE
+To install and run this repo,